Foreclosure stripping (US)

 Foreclosure stripping is the process in which the owners of a foreclosed property will remove fixtures and fittings from the property in an attempt to salvage some of their investment.
 Malicious foreclosure stripping is done by home owners who render damage throughout the property to significantly decrease its value and cause the foreclosing bank to accept a lower price when it is resold.
-Foreclosure stripping has been a growing trend since the 2000s decade and especially became an issue during the subprime mortgage crisis of 2007-2010.
+Foreclosure stripping has been a growing trend since the 2000s and especially became an issue during the subprime mortgage crisis of 2007-2010.

 Problems with foreclosure stripping

 A large societal problem associated with foreclosure stripping is devaluation of property in the local area.
 Because homes are being sold as incomplete, the prices are much lower than others in the area, which brings down the local average property value.
 Foreclosure stripping is also a problem for banks, as mortgage are unavailable on incomplete properties meaning that for resale to occur, a cash buyer is necessary.